energetic-erick/shakesearch/README.md

 ## Improvements to propose for future

-- Real levenshtein-distance matching with an index
+- Real levenshtein-distance matching with an index + unicode similarities like "ae" <> "æ"
 - Tests -- make it tolerant to future changes
 - Show the act/scene/line citation information too.
 Requires expanding on the parser.
 Important for student doing research